 Principal Investigator: Wanda Gordon-Evans, DVM, PhD, DACVS, DACVSMR

-Contact: Chris Thomson, DVM - Small Animal Surgery Resident, email@example.com
+Contact: Alena Strelchik, DVM - Small Animal Surgery Resident, firstname.lastname@example.org

 During minimally invasive laparoscopic surgery, the abdominal cavity is insufflated (filled with CO2 gas) to allow better visualization.
 This technique offers several advantages over conventional surgery, such as reduced postoperative pain, shorter hospitalization times, and improved visualization of vital structures.
-Although we are routinely performing laparoscopy in various patients, we have yet to fully explore how this affects particular cardiovascular systems, such as the organ blood flow and the effect on the lungs.
+Although we are routinely performing laparoscopy in various patients, we have yet to fully explore how this affects particular cardiovascular systems, such as the portal vein blood flow.
 Through the proposed work, we will generate data that will aid in optimizing laparoscopic surgery for various disease states.

 Selection of participants:

 Dogs that are already scheduled for minimally invasive laparoscopic surgery by the University of Minnesota Surgery Service are eligible for enrollment in the study.

 - Weigh less than 12 pounds